-Sam Trachtman is a postdoctoral fellow for the Consortium on the American Political Economy.
-He is based at University of California, Berkeley, where he completed his PhD in Political Science in 2021.
+Sam Trachtman is a Senior Researcher at the Possibility Lab at the Goldman School of Public Policy at UC Berkeley, where he completed his PhD in Political Science in 2021.
 Sam’s research examines the politics of public policy reform in the U.S., focusing on the political economy of decarbonization.
 This work has been published in journals including American Political Science Review, Annals of the American Academy of Political and Social Science, Energy Policy, Health Affairs, Journal of Health Politics, Policy, and Law (JHPPL), Perspectives on Politics, and Public Opinion Quarterly.
 Prior to academia, Sam worked on health policy at the Congressional Budget Office and on energy policy at Southern California Edison.

 Trachtman, Samuel.
 2022.
 “State Policy and National Representation: Marijuana Politics in American Federalism.”
 Legislative Studies Quarterly.